dunnesquared/badbanana-flask-react/README.md

 Bad Banana is a simple game that allows you to practice your mental math.
 Try to answer as many arithmetic questions as possible before losing all your lives!

-This version of Bad Banana uses the `badbanana` package originally purposed for the [original CLI-version of the game](https://github.com/dunnesquared/badbanana).
+This version of Bad Banana uses the `badbanana` package originally purposed for the [original CLI version of the game](https://github.com/dunnesquared/badbanana).
 Additional game-logic happens in the `api.game_api` module.

 Python 3 and Flask 2 were used for the backend; ReactJS was used for the frontend.